svc-bot-mds/terraform-provider-tdh/docs/data-sources/eligible_data_planes.md

 page_title: "tdh_eligible_data_planes Data Source - tdh"
 subcategory: ""
 description: |-
   Used to fetch all Data planes.
+  Note:
   This datasource is using during the service cluster creation
 ---

 # tdh_eligible_data_planes (Data Source)

 Used to fetch all Data planes.
+## Note:
-This datasource is using during the service cluster creation
+- This datasource is using during the service cluster creation

 ## Example Usage